iqbal-lab-org/cylon/README.md

 amplicon.
 All coordinates are 0-based inclusive.
 The `start` and `end` entries are the positions of the start and end of the amplicon.
-Some amplicons have more than one primer - the `left_primer_end_max` is the rightmost position of the end of all the left primers, and `right_primer_start_min` is the leftmost position of all the right primers.
+`left_primer_end` is the rightmost position of the end of the left primer, and `right_primer_start` is the leftmost position of the right primers.
 (Other key/values can be inside the dictionary for each amplicon, but will simply be ignored).